jagenjo/litescene.js/guides/scripting.md

 When coding scripts for LiteScene there are several things you must take into account:
 - Remember to unbind every event you bind, otherwise the editor could have erratic behaviour.
 - When using LS.Component.Script keep in mind that when the context is created (when your global code is executed) if you try to access to the scene tree to retrieve information (like nodes) it is possible that this info is not yet available because it hasnt been parsed yet.
+- You can name the scripts by putting the name in the first like inside a comment like this: ```//@script_name ``` this may be useful if you are using the WebGLStudio editor as the name will be shown instead of the component class name.

 ## ScriptFromFile ##